volard/os-knowledge-base/definitions/shell.md

-computer program that exposes an operating system's services to a human user or other programs and that use the kernel API
+Computer program that exposes an operating system's services to a human user or other programs and that use the kernel API

 It is named a shell because it is the outermost layer around the operating system